 • Talent and skills development

-From this list we can see that the role of Marketing Ops expands beyond budgeting, planning and market research.
-When we delve further into the results we can learn what Best-In-Class (BIC) Marketing organizations (those that earned an 90 or better score from their leadership for their ability to prove their value and contribution) are doing in the realm of Marketing Ops.
+From this list we can see that the role of Marketing Ops expands beyond budgeting, planning, and market research.
+When we delve further into the results we can learn what Best-In-Class (BIC) Marketing organizations (those that earned a 90 or better score from their leadership for their ability to prove their value and contribution) are doing in the realm of Marketing Ops.
 Of note is how committed the BIC group is to using data to make market, customer, and product/service decisions that create value for customers and shareholders.

 Incorporate These Six Roles into Your Marketing Operations